tomcarbon/toolfrog/README.md

 # WIP.
 Capabilities so far:

 Load, Save, Retrieve and Display unspent transactions using the blockcypher.io API.

+Load transactions from either API or from JSON file.
+Select multiple transactions, and save selected transactions to json file.

 # NOTES